dominikrys/schism/README.md

 yarn test
 ```

-Compile website TypeScript
+Compile the website TypeScript

 ```bash
 yarn bundle
 ```

-Host locally from the `web` directory by running:
+Host the website locally from the `docs` directory by running:

 ```bash
 python3 -m http.server
 ```

+For automated pre-commit/pre-push checks, a [Lefthook](https://github.com/evilmartians/lefthook) script is included.
+Run `lefthook install` to initialize it.

 ## TODO